Warren Beatty isn’t very interested in Howard Hughes, the man. He announces as much with an opening credit for his Hughes comedy, “Rules Don’t Apply.”

 “Never check an interesting fact,” he quotes Hughes as saying.
 Did he actually say that?
 Who knows?

-But the rest of “Rules Don’t Apply” is such balderdash, played for comic effect, that we have to buy into that and forget everything we know about Hughes.
+But the rest of “Rules Don’t Apply” is such balderdash, played for comic effect, that we have to buy into the premise and forget everything we know about Hughes.
 The dates, names, incidents and accidents of his legend are so thoroughly jumbled that remembering Martin Scorsese’s “The Aviator” is actually a hindrance.

 Beatty, who plays Hughes in the picture, tries to give us a movie as wildly eccentric and asymmetrical as the man himself.
 He’s concocted a random romantic farce that isn’t romantic or particularly farcical.